Syimlieh/Fantasy-Cricket-App/README.md

 ## Endpoints

+## Execute ENDPOINT
+- Make sure to install the required package first using npm i
+- Run the applciation in your local using npm run swagger
+- IF the DB connection is successfull and app listen on port
+- Go to browser and paste this in the url: http://localhost:3000/api-docs
+- You will see the swagger documention with all the routes.
+- In the create new Team API.
+Make sure to add 11 players.
+Then you can click on execute to add new Team.
+- After adding few teams.
+We can process te result using the Process Result API from swagger.
+- If we want to check who is the winner team then we execute the Team Result.
+- All winner team are inside winner[] and the rest of the team are inside other[]

 ### Add Team Entry "/add-team"
 - App users can use this endpoint to submit new team entries
 - Validate for player selection rules as above